bashtools/mokctl/docs/testfix.md

 Trying a seven node cluster, as that was the goal, so that's 1 master and 6 workers...

 ... and?
-Once the system had fully started up it was using under 30% cpu and load is low, but three worker nodes stayed in an Error state.
+Once the system had fully started up it was using under 30% cpu and load was low, but three worker nodes stayed in an Error state.
 Stopping the nodes and manually starting them worked and I noticed I hadn't enabled the kubelet with `systemctl enable kubelet`.
 I added the command to `setup_master()` and `setup_worker` (I had taken it out of the Dockerfile because it stopped the set up code working) and tried again, and it still didn't work.

 It would be nice to also be able to `mokctl edit cluster myclust add worker 1` to test adding nodes slowly.
 I've added this to the ‘Help Wanted’ Project in this repository, but I'm happy with this right now.